Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Improving Diffusion with Inverse Reinforcement Learning

 To apply our inverse reinforcement learning algorithm, we frame each previously defined component as an element of diffusion sampling.
 The state space $\calS$ is continuous, and each state is defined as

-where $\sigma_t$ denotes the noise level at time step $t$ and $x_t \in \mathbb{R}^d$ is the current sample.
+where $\sigma_t \in \{\Sigma_0, \ldots, \Sigma_N\}$ denotes the noise level at time step $t$ and $x_t \in \mathbb{R}^d$ is the current sample.
 The action space $\calA$ is discrete and encodes control decisions applied to the sampling dynamics.
 For instance, actions can correspond to selecting different discretized guidance scales, noise injection levels, or whether to renoise and how much at each timestep.
 The initial distribution $\rho$ corresponds to the marginal distribution at the highest noise level, the Gaussian distribution $\mathcal{N}(0, \Sigma_N^2 I_d)$.
 Given a state-action pair $(s_t, a_t)$, the transition kernel $\calP$ is induced by the discretized diffusion dynamics together with the selected control action.
 The policy does not explicitly depend on time but the available actions may depend on the current timestep $t$.
 We will treat $\sigma_t = \Sigma_0$ as an absorbing condition, so that once the process reaches this noise level, it remains there for all subsequent timesteps.
 In practice, this can be implemented by defining $H$ such that $s_{t+1} = s_t$ whenever $\sigma_t = \Sigma_0$.
 In this setup, the average time required to reach the terminal noise level may be incorporated in the performance metric of a given policy.

-As the state space is continuous, we rely on the definition \ref{def:occupancy_measure}.
-Exploiting the structure of the state space, we further decompose the occupancy measure as

-where $w_\theta(\sigma)$ denotes the weight assigned by the policy $\pi_\theta$ to noise level $\Sigma$, and $p_\theta(x \vert \sigma)$ is the marginal distribution of $x$ at noise level $\Sigma$ under the policy.
-For the samplers such as noise injection or guidance, $w_\theta$ is uniform over noise levels, since the process always progresses from $\Sigma_N$ to $\Sigma_0$ in $T$ steps.
+As the state space is continuous, we rely on Definition~\ref{def:occupancy_measure}.
+Exploiting the structure of the state space, we further decompose the occupancy measure as $\mu_\theta(s) = w_\theta(\sigma) \times p_\theta(x \vert \sigma),$ where $w_\theta(\sigma)$ denotes the weight assigned by the policy $\pi_\theta$ to noise level $\sigma$, and $p_\theta(x \vert \sigma)$ is the marginal distribution of $x$ at noise level $\sigma$ under the policy.
+For samplers such as noise injection or guidance, $w_\theta$ is uniform over noise levels, since the process always progresses from $\Sigma_N$ to $\Sigma_0$ in $T$ steps.
 For samplers with renoising, $w_\theta$ reflects the distribution over noise levels induced by the policy, which may spend more time at certain noise levels depending on the restart strategy.